 Table E17 and E18 report results from the modified societal perspective scenario analysis.
 In this scenario, patient productivity losses, caregiver time spent caregiving, and costs to the criminal justice system were included.
 Caregiver time spent caregiving was greater for KarXT-treated patients due to the longer duration of caregiving requirements.
-Productivity losses and costs to the criminal justice system were marginally lower for KarXT-treated patients due to the marginally fewer relapses that occurred due to the marginally longer time on antipsychotic treatment.
+Productivity losses and costs to the criminal justice system were marginally lower for KarXT-treated patients due to the marginally fewer relapses that occurred due to the marginally longer time on antipsychotic treatment and the fewer years with diabetes and cardiovascular disease.